BasicComputation/x64-lecture/B01 - Create a project with assembly.md

                          ; mainCRTStartup is by default the entry function name in C++ console projects.
                          ; Entry function name can be changed

-  mov eax, 10            ; the 32 bit exit code is put in 'A' register
+  mov eax, 10            ; the 32 bit exit code is put in 32 bit part of 'A' register

   ret                    ; read value at address contained in rsp, set instruction pointer to what was read,
                          ; returning to the function that called the entry point of your program, mainCRTStartup.